abhanjac/stairs_detection_kinect_opencv/README.md

 Finally a portable wheeled platform is created for the entire setup.
 This was designed in **Solidworks**.
 The cad drawing and the image of the actual setup is shown below.
+The Solidworks files and images are also present in [solidworks_files](https://github.com/abhanjac/stairs_detection_kinect_opencv/tree/master/solidworks_files) directory.

 **Setup for detecting MODEL stairs:**